-As illustrated in the preceding simulation, proper translational analysis is key to successful development of a clinical candidate based on preclinical information.
+As illustrated in above simulation, proper translational analysis is key to successful development of a clinical candidate based on preclinical information.
 One of the important factors in translational analysis is to understand compound potency differences between human and preclinical species (Chang et al., 2011).
-This could be particularly important for KAT II, as potency shifts between human and rodent KAT II have been previously reported for a reversible inhibitor, (S)-(4)-(ethylsulfonyl) benzoylalanine (Pellicciari et al., 2008).
-Since the target potency of different species is routinely evaluated in vitro, verifying the predictivity of in vitro assays in preclinical in vivo models becomes important.
-Model-estimated rat in vivo $k{\text{inact}}/K{\text{I}}$ values sufficiently correlated with $k{inact}/K_I$ estimates from primary rat mixed glia/astrocytes for PF-04859989, PF-05579960, and PF-06253133 (80.6 $M^{-1}s^{-1}$ vs. 134 $M^{-1}s^{-1}$ , 535.4 $M^{-1}s^{-1}$ vs. 564 $M^{-1}s^{-1}$ and 848.6 $M^{-1}s^{-1}$ vs. 477 $M^{-1}s^{-1}$ , respectively).
-When such potencies were compared across species for each compound, a significant shift was observed: they appear to be 10- to 50-fold more potent for human KAT II than for rat KAT II.
-Similar magnitude of potency shift (~20 fold) between humans and rats for another irreversible KAT II inhibitor was reported recently (Lu et al., 2016).
-Failure to consider this important factor in clinical study design could compromise the ability to fine-tune KYNA levels, potentially exposing the brain to significant KYNA deprivation, which could be deleterious to normal brain function in cases of overdosing in humans.
-Not surprisingly, our translational analyses suggest that the NHP model is more predictive of human brain KYNA-lowering profile via KAT II inhibition based on both similar compound potency (16,668 $M^{-1}s^{-1}$ vs. 13,895 $M^{-1}s^{-1}$ for PF-05182357 in NHPs and humans, respectively) and comparable KAT II turnover kinetics (KAT II half-life of 34.7 hours vs. 43.4 hours in NHPs and humans, respectively).
-This finding is further supported by KAT II enzyme sequence similarity across species, where humans shared more similarity with NHPs than with rats (97% between humans and NPHs, 72% between humans and rats).
-Additionally, establishment of compound potency IVIVC suggests that prioritization of subsequent candidates can rely on the results from in vitro assays, as they are predictive of the outcome from more resource-intensive in vivo studies.
-In addition to reducing animal use, this approach also expedited the drug-discovery process (Gabrielsson et al., 2009).
+This could be particularly important for KAT II as potency shifts between human and rodent KAT II has been previously reported for a reversible inhibitor (S)-(4)-(ethylsulfonyl) benzoylalanine (Pellicciari et al., 2008).
+Since target potency of different species is routinely evaluated in vitro, verifying the predictivity of in vitro assays in preclinical in vivo models becomes important.
+Model estimated rat in vivo k{inact}/K_I values sufficiently correlated with k{inact}/K_I estimates from primary rat mixed glia/astrocytes for PF-04859989, PF-05579960 and PF-06253133 (80.6 vs. 134 M-1s-1, 535.4 vs. 564 M-1s-1 and 848.6 vs. 477 M-1s-1, respectively).
+When such potencies were compared across species for each compound, a significant shift was observed, where they appear to be 10-50 fold more potent for human KAT II than for rat KAT II.
+Similar magnitude of potency shift (~20 fold) between human and rat for another irreversible KAT II inhibitor was reported recently (Lu et al., 2016).
+Failure to consider this important factor in clinical study design could compromise the ability to fine-tune KYNA levels, potentially exposing brain to significant KYNA deprivation which could be deleterious to normal brain function in case of over dosing in human.
+Not surprisingly, our translational analyses suggest that NHP model is more predictive of human brain KYNA lowering profile via KAT II inhibition based on both similar compound potency (16668 vs. 13895 M-1s-1 for PF-05182357 in NHP and human, respectively) and comparable KAT II turnover kinetics (KAT II half life of 34.7 vs. 43.4 hrs in NHP and human, respectively).
+This finding is further supported by KAT II enzyme sequence similarity across species where human shared more similarity with NHP than rat (97% between human and NPH while 72% between human and rat).
+Additionally, establishment of compound potency IVIVC suggests prioritization of subsequent candidates can rely on the results from in vitro assays as they are predictive of the outcome from more resourceintensive in vivo studies.
+In addition to reducing animal usage, this approach also expedited the drug discovery process (Gabrielsson et al., 2009).

-In summary, mechanism-based PKPD modeling in translational research not only advanced the understanding of KAT II-KYNA biologic system, but it also facilitated efficient development of clinical candidates with high confidence of modulating brain KYNA levels via KAT II inhibition.
+In summary, mechanism-based PKPD modeling in translational research not only advanced understanding of KAT II - KYNA biological system, but also facilitated efficient development of clinical candidates with high confidence of modulating brain KYNA levels via KAT II inhibition.